Skip to Main Content

 What resolution is possible at night?

 Modern systems capture 4K and beyond in very low light.
-Actual resolution depends on ambient conditions and chosen technology—we advise on the best fit for your shoot.
+The real resolution depends on the ambient light and the gear we choose, so we advise on the best fit for your shoot.

 Can you film night landscapes in South Korea?